 - Is throughput more important than yield?

-Once the MRD is validated and signed off, engineering will start creating designs that will address the product requirements.
-As soon as concept drawings, mock-ups, and animations and the like are available, get back on the road and show them to a subset of the same customers who saw your MRD.
-You need to make sure that engineering’s interpretation of how to meet requirements will be embraced by your customers.
-This is also a good time to review the alternatives and performance tradeoffs that your team is considering.
+Once the MRD is validated and signed off, engineering will create designs to address the product requirements.
+As soon as concept drawings, mock-ups, animations, and the like are available, show them to a subset of the customers who saw your MRD.
+Your objective is to make sure that your customers will embrace engineering’s product requirements implementation.
+Right-design validation is also an excellent time to review the alternatives and performance trade-offs your team is considering.
 Ask your customers what they would choose and why.
 Their answers will help you make market-informed decisions.

 You’re looking for what customers like and don’t like about your design concept and why.
-After completing this step, decide what design changes make sense to improve market acceptance and implement them.
+After completing this step, decide what design changes make sense to improve market acceptance and adjust your plans accordingly.

-Of course, what really matters is product’s ability to deliver on your value proposition in the customers’ environment.
+Of course, the product’s ability to deliver on your value proposition in the customers’ environment is paramount.
 In this voice of the customer step, ship a pre-production or beta system to select customers for evaluation and feedback before full-production shipments begin.
-This is a time and cash consuming step, so keep the number of customer engagements small.
+Beta-system validation is a time, people, and cash-consuming step, so keep the number of customer engagements small.

 For each beta-site evaluation, establish a formal agreement for: